nuitrcs/AI_Week_RAG/group_exercise/README.md

 5. Build the RAG system from scratch, and present it as a tool for answering the research question.
 6. We will stop at xx:xx.
 We will then present the final product and share any tips or challenges we encountered as a team.

+### Colab GPU Limit Backup Plan
+If we hit the GPU limit in Colab.
+I've pre-computed embeddings for your exercises (I needed to drastically subset the data to fit it in github though).
+You still need to embed your individual queries, but that shouldn't take that long.
+If you use my pre-computed embeddings, you must use the same model I use (*all-mpnet-base-v2*) to embed your queries.

 ### Team Notes
 - Make sure everyone in your team has time and space to express themselves, and that all opinions and ideas are considered equally.
 - Remember that some people speak softer, or with fewer words.
 Loudest is not always more valid!